egel-lang/egel-lang.github.io/FAQ.md

   collectable.
 Granted, you lose some sort of expressiveness with regard to, for example, Haskell but the benefits might pay off.
 You gain that your memory content won't be a mess, easily.

++ Another possible benefit is that rewriting acyclic graphs puts the operational model in the middle of stack machines (like postscript) or generalized graph rewriters (like Haskell).
+This model should allow fast compacting garbage collection, I am not sure whether I'll implement that though.
+But it is an unique quality deserving it's own exploration.
+At minimum, Egel is another proof that you don't lose a lot of expressiveness switching to acyclic graphs.

 ## I am implementing cool product X. Should I include Egel for scripting?